GenericMappingTools/gmt/doc/rst/source/grdinterpolate.rst

 be organized with one or more layers representing the *x* and *y* dimensions while the 3rd dimension may represent distance or time; we refer to this dimension as the *level*.
 The output layers may be written as a single 3-D cube or as a set of 2-D layers.
+Alternatively, we interpolate the cube along the level-axis at one or more arbitrary (*x/y*) coordinates, resulting in a data table with one or more level-series.

 Required Arguments
 ------------------